Hugh Calveley: Late career

 Calveley's final military engagement was in 1386, when he joined John of Gaunt in an unsuccessful campaign to secure the Castilian throne.

 In July 1388, he joined the English Peace Commissioners negotiating a truce with France.
 In his later life, he also served as a Justice of the Peace for Berkshire.

 Death and burial

-Calveley died without issue on St George's Day, 23 April 1394 (though some sources list his date of death as 1393).
+Calveley died without issuing a male lineage on St George's Day, 23 April 1394 (though some sources list his date of death as 1393).
 His tomb effigy is in St Boniface's church in Bunbury, Cheshire, though there is some doubt as to whether he was in fact buried there.
 The effigy was likely commissioned by Sir Robert Knolles.